-Fifteen years ago this week, a group of Harvard students was getting its first taste of a social network that reflected an early salvo in the way that people communicate with their friends online.
+Fifteen years ago, a group of Harvard students was getting its first taste of a social network that reflected an early salvo in the way that people communicate with their friends online.

 That network, Facebook, has proved so interesting and fundamental that a popular movie was made about these early days, and its screenwriter, Aaron Sorkin, recently made waves about producing a sequel.
 I don’t necessarily mean interesting and fundamental in a completely good way, of course.

 Facebook and its leadership—particularly founder and CEO Mark Zuckerberg and COO Sheryl Sandberg—have become frequent punching bags for privacy advocates, for reasons not unwarranted.
 The company has a lot of power, as proven by its increasing influence in Washington, and seemingly hasn’t used its power and access to personal data for good.
 A recent knock for the company came after it was revealed that it was distributing an app that effectively siphoned off lots of data from consumers in exchange for a modest fee—leading to an unprecedented, if short-lived, ban of its internal apps by Apple.
 (Google received a similar one after it voluntarily revealed the existence of a similar app of its own.)
 If you think it’d be disruptive for your organization’s apps to stop working, imagine how bad it is for a massive tech-driven organization like Facebook.

 With bad news story after bad news story hitting the company over the past two-plus years, it probably makes sense that when Zuckerberg recently took part in an earnings call, he suggested that what he really wanted to be working on was the product itself.